invariantlabs-ai/invariant/README.md

 <hr/>

 **Vulnerability**: An AI agent that generates and executes code may be tricked into executing malicious code, leading to data breaches or unauthorized access to sensitive data.
-For instance, `langchain`-based code generation agents, were shown to be vulnerable to [remote code execution attacks](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2023-29374).
+For instance, `langchain`-based code generation agents, were shown to be vulnerable to [remote code execution attacks (CVE-2023-29374)](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2023-29374).

 <hr/>